edinburgh-napier/set09121/lectures/lecture19.md

 Release mode and run without debug

-- Let's face it -- you like spamming that green start button.
 - Some student's don't understand that a program can execute outside Visual Studio.
-- More don't realise that Visual Studio hooks into an application it is running.
+- More don't realise that Visual Studio hooks into an application.
 - Also, debug builds add extra code to interrogate state -- this slows down programs.
 - So, don't do it in final builds.

  ![image](assets/images/run-no-debug.jpg)